SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_pop.rst

   :align: center
   :target: /en/latest/_images/sibn_spreadsheet_template.png

-  This screenshot shows a portion of the column headers of the specimen spreadsheet template.
+  This screenshot shows a portion of the column headers on the Samples tab of the specimen spreadsheet template.

-There are four tabs in the spreadsheet: Instructions, Samples, Samples_Fields, and Lists.
+There are eight tabs in the spreadsheet: Instructions, Samples, Events, Tissues, Samples_Fields, Events_Fields, Tissues_Fields and Lists.
 The Instructions tab explains how to use and populate the spreadsheet.
-The Samples tab is where data will be entered.
-The Samples_Fields tab includes definitions for all the columns on the Samples tab.
+The Samples, Events, and Tissues tabs are where data will be entered.
+The Fields tabs include definitions for all the columns on their applicable tab.
 The Lists tab includes all controlled vocabulary for certain fields.

 Source of Columns
 ~~~~~~~~~~~~~~~~~